“Where is the best place to watch the Changing of the Guard”?

 The first troop movements for the Changing of the Guard ceremony take place at St. James’ Palace.

-10:25 The St James' Palace Detachment of The Queen's Guard form up for inspection on Friary Court
+10:25 The St James' Palace Detachment of The King's Guard form up for inspection on Friary Court

 During the inspection the St James's Palace Band play a selection of music.